Updated on 17th September 2024

 3. Payments Against Documents

 For payments against documents, a financier (and importer) may require documents to be provided proving that the goods have been shipped before payment is made.
-Suppliers may supply a bill lading or some other document to the third party, and only then is payment transferred.
+Suppliers may supply a bill of lading or some other document to the third party, and only then is payment transferred.

 4. Import/Export Finance